Acidmanic/Meadow/Readme.md

 When The Darkness Caresses The Meadows...[^2] (Bugs and Issues)
 -------------------------------------------

-Meadow For Ms-SqlServer is currently being tested in my other projects, but for MySql and SQLite, It still has not being tested in practice.
-So Please consider dropping a mail or comment if you faced a bug or an issue.
+Meadow For Ms-SqlServer is currently being tested in my other projects, but for MySql, SQLite and Postgre, It still has not being tested in practice.
+So Please consider dropping a mail or comment or opening a github issue if you faced a bug or an issue.
 Very Thanks.